 August 8, 2022

-The FBI executes a search warrant at Mar-a-Lago – a major escalation of the classified documents investigation.
+The FBI executes a court-approved search warrant at Mar-a-Lago – a major escalation of the investigation.
 The search focused on the area of the club where Trump’s offices and personal quarters are located.
-Federal agents remove boxes of material from the property.
+Federal agents found more than 100 additional classified documents at the property.
 The search was the first time in American history that a former president’s home was searched as part of a criminal investigation.

 August 11, 2022